 There is a price range in communities based on location, amenities, corporate ownership, and services provided.
-Assessing income and assets over a life-span in addition to possible outside supplemental funds such as a state funded or VA programs is important to determine affordability of a community.
-A community with affluent residents is not always an indicator of highest quality.
+Assessing income and assets over a lifespan in addition to possible outside supplemental funds such as state-funded or VA programs is important to determine the affordability of a community.
+A community with affluent residents is not always an indicator of the highest quality.

 Older Adults may experience cognitive declines and may be resistant to change.
-You and your loved one are considering a life altering change transitioning from total control of their lifestyle to a situation with schedules and possibly smaller space.
+You and your loved one are considering a life-altering change transitioning from total control of their lifestyle to a situation with schedules and possibly smaller space.
 Most people prefer to age in place.
 Trying to comprehend their needs, desires, and values in this process is paramount.
-Easing the transition by giving them time and insuring a comfort level with the change is most important.
+Easing the transition by giving them time and ensuring a comfort level with the change is most important.

 Individual routines and preferences need to be accommodated.
 Some people may prefer eating alone or reading rather than being involved in all activities and a community should value these and other preferences.